 In my view these are investigations and questions, which Options, acting fairly and reasonably to meet its regulatory obligations and good practice at the time, ought to have been undertaking or asking at the outset of its relationship with Caledonian.
 The need to ask these questions was clear based on the information available to Options before Mr R was introduced to it.
-Options clearly had its own concerns about Caledonian's operation in 2013

-- and this was something that it should and could have explored and interrogated much earlier and certainly before accepting Mr R's introduction and making the investments.
-This is particularly the case given the timing of Mr R's application and subsequent investment was the same time these investigations and discussions were taking place.
-The investment was indeed made after Options had ceased accepting introductions from Caledonian.
+Options clearly had its own concerns about Caledonian's operation in 2013 - and this was something that it should and could have explored and interrogated much earlier and certainly before accepting Mr R's introduction and making the investments.
+This is particularly the case given the timing of Mr R's application was the same time these investigations and discussions were taking place.